In Goldfinger‘s opening chapter, ‘Reflections in a Double Bourbon’, James Bond is drowning his sorrows while he travels home from Mexico.

 Bond pours himself a strong gin and tonic.
 After deciding to snoop around Goldfinger’s house, he downs it.
 Later, when he hears Goldfinger returning, Bond tops up his glass.
 He serves himself another drink while his host cleans up before dinner.

-Bond learns that Goldfinger neither drink nor smokes and that he himself should avoid Napoleon Brandy and gin.
-Bond responds he has recently switched to vodka because of the impurities found in gin.
-It’s echoes Fleming, who did the same.
+Goldfinger explains to Bond he neither drink nor smokes and tells him to avoid Napoleon Brandy and gin.
+Bond replies that he has recently switched to vodka because of the impurities found in gin.
+It echoes Fleming, who did the same.

 The main course is roast duckling accompanied by a “delicious claret”, the Mouton Rothschild ’47.
 Afterwards they have cheese soufflé and coffee.